SohrabSamimi/Training-a-CNN-on-the-CIFAR10-dataset/README.md

 ![Images from CIFAR10](https://github.com/SohrabSamimi/Training-a-CNN-on-the-CIFAR10-dataset/blob/main/cifar10.png)

 We also compute the global accuracy of the network: given a dataset of new images in the 10 classes, how many times does the network predict the right class?
-The answer is around 6 times out of 10 ( 66% accuracy).
+The answer is around 6 times out of 10 ( 61% accuracy).

+After, we compute the model accuracy for each of the 10 classes.
+For instance the class car has 74% accuracy.

 This repository is strongly inspired by the Pytorch tutorial called "Training a Classifier" at the following link: https://pytorch.org/tutorials/beginner/blitz/cifar10_tutorial.html